Trees

 Where a tree is found to be dead, or in a state of advanced decline (dying), Council will look to have the tree removed.
 Where a tree is found to pose an unacceptable risk of harm to people or property, the part of the tree which poses a risk will be removed.
 Occasionally, keeping the remaining part of the tree becomes untenable and the remainder will also be removed.

-All works will conform to Australian Standard 4373 – Pruning of Amenity Trees.
+All works conform to Australian Standard 4373 – Pruning of Amenity Trees.

-- Reduction of foliage to increase solar penetration onto private property, including for improving access to solar panels or similar
+- Reduction of foliage to increase sunlight onto private property, including for solar panels or similar.

 - Works to manage insect populations or debris associated with insect populations.

-Private Storm Water Drains (Legal Point of Discharge) is the responsibility of the property owner to repair, maintain or replace.
-Council do not repair, unblock or clear private storm water drains.
+Private stormwater drains (Legal Point of Discharge) are the responsibility of the property owner to repair, maintain or replace.
+We do not repair, unblock or clear private stormwater drains

 Tree roots are opportunistic and move through the soil profile where conditions are conducive to growth.
 Roots have no means of sensing water within pipes and actively seeking it.
 If there is a leak in the pipe, roots may exploit and exacerbate the opening – sometimes causing pipe blockages.
 Council highly recommends that property owners ensure their drains are maintained properly to avoid damage.